 The prior authorization + referral process

-One thing to note about prior authorizations is that there are no nationwide standards dictating how requests should be made and responses delivered, so keep in mind that workflows will vary from state to state and insurance company to insurance company.
-The process could also be more or less complex than what’s outlined below, depending on whether it’s for a prescription or procedure, or something else entirely.
+One thing to note about prior authorizations is that there are no nationwide standards dictating how requests should be made and responses delivered.
+So, keep in mind that workflows will vary from state to state and insurance company to insurance company.
+The process could also be more or less complex than what’s outlined below, depending on whether it’s for a prescription, procedure, or something else entirely.

 With that in mind, let’s walk through a simplified version of the steps involved in completing a prior authorization request

 Prior auths come into play after a healthcare provider has identified a course of action for a patient, whether that’s a prescription, test, or procedure.
 Usually, the steps look something like this:

 - The provider will inform the patient that an authorization is needed as soon as it’s flagged — something that might happen when the provider sends a prescription to the pharmacy, for example, or orders a test from the lab.

 - Staff must review coverage details and confirm the insurer’s rules.
 Because there’s a lot of variance between payers, and from plan to plan, this can be time-consuming.

 - Once review is complete, staff will contact the insurance company to confirm documentation requirements, in addition to the paperwork and patient information they’ve already collected.